 About Me

 My name is Cherry.
-As someone with Han and Hakka Chinese roots living on the traditional lands of the Coast Salish, I have been healing from the ancestral trauma of colonization by remembering and repairing my relationship with nature.
-In my mid-20s after I was prescribed an antidepressant, I suffered a major mental health crisis involving mania, psychosis, and suicidal depression which resulted in three hospitalizations.
-Even then, I was told I just had “anxiety, bipolar, and various personality disorders,” prescribed additional medications, and offered only colonized forms of therapy which still left me disconnected with my body and did not address my underlying trauma.
-After working in the non-profit industry for two decades, I began experiencing insomnia, panic attacks, and other physiological symptoms due to being in fight-flight-freeze-fawn mode for far too long.
-I finally discovered I had complex PTSD (C-PTSD) and a dysregulated nervous system due to narcissistic abuse, intergenerational trauma, and the collective impact of colonization and was able to begin a true healing process.
+I have been healing by reconnecting with nature through my Han and Hakka roots.
+The historical impacts of colonization, civil war, and immigration manifested as severe trauma and abuse in my ancestral lineage and I was not immune to this.
+In my mid-20s after being prescribed an antidepressant, I suffered a mental health crisis.
+I was given additional medications and offered only colonized forms of therapy which did not address my underlying trauma.
+After working in the non-profit industry for two decades, I experienced insomnia, panic attacks, and other physiological symptoms due to being in fight-flight-freeze-fawn mode for far too long.
+I finally discovered I had complex PTSD (C-PTSD) and a dysregulated nervous system due to the cumulative effects of narcissistic abuse.

 I found healing outside of colonial systems.
-I learned to elicit stories from my family members who escaped war and famine, which they had been too humble to share with me.
-I decolonized and reindigenized my relationship with the Earth through ancestral practices such as Daoism and Buddhism, Chinese medicine, acupuncture and massage, and farming, food, and plant medicine.
-I reclaimed my creativity through art and music, yoga and meditation, grief and dream work, and inner child and shadow work.
+I worked with decolonizing therapists who facilitated my journey of ancestral healing.
+I elicited stories from family members who survived war and famine, which they had been too humble to share with me.
+I reindigenized my relationship with the Earth through ancestral practices such as Daoism, Buddhism, Confucianism, acupuncture, massage, herbal medicine, and farming.
+My community offered other healing arts such as tarot, astrology, crystallography, shamanic ceremonies, breathwork, chanting, sound baths, drum circles and other practices.
+I reclaimed my creativity through art, music, dance, yoga, meditation, grief, dream and shadow work.
 I learned how to embrace and reparent my inner child in the way she fundamentally deserved as a creature of nature.

-Colonization is an inherently narcissistic, patriarchal, and white supremacist system with a philosophy that justifies the exploitation of nature.
-Even if we have forgotten, we are all part of nature, and only through divesting from the colonial paradigm and healing collectively will we survive as a species because we must live in harmony with all the other beings that we depend on for our existence.
+Humans continue to colonize nature without seeing that we are a part of it.
+We must divest from the now global force of technocolonialism and heal collectively so we can live in harmony with all the other beings that we depend on for our existence.
 My offerings are simple: I grow plant starts for people to reconnect with the Earth, create natural products for people to care for their bodies, and offer trauma-informed coaching to guide people towards wellness.
-I am also studying to become a trauma therapist who works on an individual, group, and systems level to facilitate our recalibration with the rest of nature which this moment requires.
+I am also studying to become a decolonizing therapist to facilitate our collective healing.

 “What is defined as normal in a consumer society is at war with basic human needs.
 The engine of capitalism defined by the cult of the self thrives on the fostering of psychological and physical chronic disorders including high blood pressure, diabetes, anxiety, depression, addictions, and suicide.
 It rewards the core traits of psychopaths, superficial charm, grandiosity, and self-importance, a need for constant stimulation, a penchant for lying, deception, and manipulation, and the inability to feel remorse or guilt.”